-10 Agency/Group/Organization Christ the Redeemer

-Agency/Group/Organization Type Serves Children

-Serves Elderly Persons

-Health Services

-Educational Services

-What section of the Plan was addressed by Housing Need Assessment

-Consultation?

-How was the Agency/Group/Organization Consultation on housing needs at community focus group.
-The anticipated

-consulted and what are the anticipated outcomes outcome is improved coordination to improve access to affordable housing.

-of the consultation or areas for improved

-coordination?

-11 Agency/Group/Organization New Virginia Majority

-Agency/Group/Organization Type Housing

-Health Services

-Educational Services

-Employment Services

-Civic Leaders

-What section of the Plan was addressed by Housing Need Assessment

-Consultation?

-How was the Agency/Group/Organization Focus group outreach to Hispanic community on housing needs.

-consulted and what are the anticipated outcomes

-of the consultation or areas for improved

-coordination?

-12 Agency/Group/Organization Arlington Partnership for Affordable Housing

-Agency/Group/Organization Type Housing

-Housing Services

-Serves the Elderly Persons

-Serves Persons with Disabilities
+18. Agency/Group/Organization MVB Bank Agency/Group/Organization Type Housing Regional organization Business Leaders Private Sector Banking / Financing What section of the Plan was addressed by Consultation?
+Housing Need Assessment Economic Development Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Organization was consulted at community outreach public meeting on affordable housing needs.
+The anticipated outcome is improved coordination to provide affordable housing.
+19. Agency/Group/Organization GOOD SHEPHERD ALLIANCE, INC Agency/Group/Organization Type Services-homeless Services-Employment What section of the Plan was addressed by Consultation?
+Homelessness Strategy Homeless Needs - Families with children Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination? consultation with agency at community outreach on housing needs for homelessness persons and families.
+The anticipated outcome is improved coordination to increase housing for homeless persons and families.